-The project was revived in the autumn of 1996 when Éditions Durand, at that time in the hands of Jean-Manuel de Scarano and directed by Thierry Mobillon, decided to continue the work on their own.
+The Revival The project was revived in the autumn of 1996 when Éditions Durand, at that time in the hands of Jean-Manuel de Scarano and directed by Thierry Mobillon, decided to continue the work on their own.
 François Lesure once again called upon Edmond Lemaître who from that time forward took up editorial responsibility for the collection.
 Publication began again in 1997 with La Mer, followed by volume 2 in the series for piano.
 Technology was evolving and computer assisted printing was taking over from halftone engraving reproduction, a technical advance which did not occur without a few unpleasant surprises.
 After the death of Thierry Mobillon in 1997, his successor, Bernard Brossollet, made several decisions aimed at unifying and simplifying production: production was stopped on the so-called "Gold" edition, characterised by the stamps on the cover and spine of the binding, as well as the text on the jacket, and destined for subscribers; bindings and dust jackets were standardised and the front matter was homogenised.
-This explains the difference in appearpublication of offprints.
+This important innovation at this time was the publication of offprints.
 Performers now had access to the texts of reference in the collection without the critical notes, and this contributed a great deal to the Complete Works' visibility.
-The success of these offprints was immediate and today there are more than forty of these smaller volumes that, for the last few years, have gradually been replacing the original editions as they go out of print.
+The success of these offprints was immediate and today there are more than fifty of these smaller volumes that, for the last few years, have gradually been replacing the original editions as they go out of print.
 Salabert Eschig, is presiding over the future outcome of the Complete Works.
-We are almost half way there.
-Two volumes that are the result of an immense effort, Le Martyre de saint Sébastien and the vocal score to Pelléas et Mélisande are in the hands of musicians.
-It is clear that there is still a long way to go and that it will be impossible to finish the Complete Works of Claude Debussy in time for the ance between the early volumes and those published after 1999.
+We are over half way there.
+Two volumes that are the result of an immense effort, Le Martyre de saint Sébastien and the vocal score Pelléas et Mélisande are in the hands of musicians.
+It is clear that as we commemorate the centenary of the death of the composer, we realise that finalizing the complete works of Claude Debussy is still a long road.
+However, the explains the difference in appearance between the early volumes and those published after 1999.
 At this time the project first received the financial support of Musica Gallica (that support continues to this day).
 Musica Gallica was born from the collaboration between the Ministry of Culture and the Fondation Francis et Mica Salabert and its mission is to promote French musical heritage.
-Another important innovation at this time was the

-François Lesure passed away ten years ago, but he is still with us in spirit, guiding the collection.
+Another rançois Lesure passed away ten years ago, but he is still with us in spirit, guiding the collection.
 Denis Herlin succeeded him as Editor-in-chief and continues to manage the collection with the same high standards in terms of musicology.
-Today the seventeenth volume is being released under the aegis of Universal Music Publishing Classical.
-Nelly Quérol, the General Manager of Éditions Durand

-100th anniversary of his death.
-However, the entire editorial team under the leadership of Denis Herlin is working toward the realisation of this monumental project, an edition that will serve the composer, his work, and the musicians who interpret his music; an edition whose publications will be a reference and whose volumes, by their high degree of excellence, will grace the shelves of many a library.
+Today the twenty first volume is being released under the aegis of Universal Music Publishing Classical.
+Patricia Alia, the Manager of Éditions Durand entire editorial team under the leadership of Denis Herlin is working toward the realisation of this monumental project, an edition that will serve the composer, his work, and the musicians who interpret his music; an edition whose publications will be a reference and whose volumes, by their high degree of excellence, will grace the shelves of many a library.

 Denis Herlin, Myriam Chimènes, Pierre Boulez, Edmond Lemaître.
 COMPLETE WORKS OF CLAUDE DEBUSSY: THE TEAM